obsproject/obs-studio/docs/sphinx/reference-sources.rst

    Creates a source of the specified type with the specified settings.

    The "source" context is used for anything related to presenting or modifying video/audio.
-Use obs_source_release to release it.
+Use :c:func:`obs_source_release` to release it.

    :param   id:             The source type string identifier
    :param   name:           The desired name of the source.
 If this is